tanakamasayuki/ESP32SerialCtl/README.md

 - Helpers for boolean (`on/off/true/false/1/0`) and numeric arguments (decimal, hex, units `ms`, `s`, `Hz`, `kHz`, `%`)
 - Output helpers for the strict response format (`OK`, `ERR`, body/list rows)
+- Optional Wi-Fi credential manager and NTP auto-sync commands when both Wi-Fi and Preferences are available (stored in NVS)

 ## Getting Started